unknowtherwise67/Unified-Android-Tweaker/README.md

 ## NOTES
 - If you want Root Module not to modify any user system settings except others, unpack the Root Module and delete "system_settings.sh".
 Then save it and repack it before installations.
-- I only accept reported issues with LOGCAT files and other similar if is better, otherwise will be ignored and/or closed.
+- I only accept reported issues with logcats files and other similar if is better, otherwise will be ignored and/or closed.
 - I will try to keep module up-to-date as possible and you can support if you want, but yet I'm doing all this just for free and I'm being paid for it.
 - I do not and never publish repositories and releases to any other websites such as Androidacy.
 - If you do like my work, buy me a coffee or donate and I'll thank you later. :D